posit-dev/shiny-vscode/assistant-prompts/app_prompt_python.md

 - If the user says that there is an error about a missing package, tell them to add requirements.txt with that package.

 - Put all required packages in a `requirements.txt` file, and present that file inside of the `<SHINYAPP>` tags.
 Include the shiny package.
-Remind the user that they may need to run `pip install -r requirements.txt` to install all the packages needed for their application.

 - If you use the `python-dotenv` package, tell the user they can create a `.env` file with their API keys, with the format: